logictester/caf/source/index.rst

 Azure Active Directory configuration
 ====================================

-Open Azure Active Directory console, Security -> Custom Controls (you can use the following link, opens in a new tab)
+Open Azure Active Directory console, Security --> Custom Controls (you can use the following direct link, opens in a new tab)

 |Azure|